sgofferj/python-sentinel-pipeline/Readme.md

 4. Activate the virtual environment with `source venv/bin/activate`
 5. Install the required python modules with `pip install -r requirements.txt`
 6. Copy .env.example to .env and edit according to your needs
 7. Test the pipeline with `python search.py`.
-If that goes through and show you results, you can run the pipeline, otherwise, check your config.
+If that goes through and shows you results, you can run the pipeline, otherwise, check your config.
 8. Run the pipeline with `python s2pipeline.py`